Wholegrain cornmeal

 Permanently as the damage done by a poor diet in early childhood cannot be fixed, not now nor ever.

 Is there a connection between the bellyache from eating wholegrains and stunting?
 There most certainly is.
-Millers remove not only the germ and bran but also much of the protein, ostensibly to please the consumer; but also they are able to sell the best parts at great profit to farmers for animal feed.
+Millers remove not only the germ and bran but also much of the protein, ostensibly to please the consumer; but in addition they are able to sell the best parts at great profit to farmers for animal feed.

 If not a frank kwashiorkor certainly there is a subclinical deficiency of amino acids in the diet of many children in South Africa.